 Chapter 6: The View Layer Contract

 In the previous chapter, we explored ViewModels—the presentation logic layer that transforms domain data into view-ready state.
 But ViewModels don't exist in isolation.
-They need Views to consume their observables and render UI.
+They need Views to consume their signals and render UI.
 This chapter examines the View layer: its responsibilities, its relationship with ViewModels, and how to implement it across different frameworks while maintaining the same business logic.

 The View layer is where MVVM's framework independence becomes tangible.
 The same ViewModel—with identical business logic, validation, and state management—can power React components, Vue templates, Angular views, Lit web components, and even vanilla JavaScript.
 The View layer is the only part that changes between frameworks, and it should be as thin as possible.